| Information

 to FYR Macedonia president Branko Crvenkovski regarding the incident,

-“Esteemed Mr. President, you are aware that all regimes that
+stating the following: “Esteemed Mr. President, you are aware that all regimes that

 persecuted freedom of speech and confession have ended ignobly.